Zaimea/groups-docs/group-settings.md

 ---
-title: Team Settings
+title: Group Settings
-description: About team settings on our Application
+description: About group settings on our Application
 ---

-# Team Settings
+# Group Settings

 - [Introduction](#introduction)

 <a name="introduction"></a>
 ## Introduction

-From here you can configure the team settings according to your preferences and needs,
+From here you can configure the group settings according to your preferences and needs,

 ## Name and Description

-## Team settings
+## Group settings
  - Language
  - Time Format
  - Date Format